One-Way Reversible and Quantum Finite Automata with Advice: From Randomized Advice to Quantum Advice

-As shown in \cite{KW97}, we can translate the underlying 1qfa $M$ into an appropriate ``equivalent'' 1dfa, say, $N$.
-This 1dfa $N$ may not always produce the same output as the original 1qfa does with ``high'' probability; however, as far as we restrict our attention on the indices $i\in A$, $N$ crorrectly outputs $L(x)$ using $\{D_n\}_{n\in\nat}$ with probability at least $2/3$.
-Therefore, $A$ belongs to $\reg/Rn$. \end{proof}
+As shown in \cite{KW97}, we can translate the underlying 1qfa $M$ into a certain ``equivalent'' 1dfa, say, $N$.
+Unfortunately, this 1dfa $N$ may not always produce the same output as the original 1qfa does on the same input with ``high'' probability.
+Nonetheless, as far as we restrict our attention within the indices $i\in A$, $N$ correctly outputs $L(x)$ using $\{D_n\}_{n\in\nat}$ with probability at least $2/3$.
+Therefore, $L$ belongs to $\reg/Rn$. \end{proof}

-As a direct consequence of Lemma \ref{randomized-advice-vs-reg} together with Proposition \ref{det-vs-randomized-advice}(1), the usefulness of randomized advice is shown below for 1qfa's.
+Using Proposition \ref{det-vs-randomized-advice}(1), we can exemplify the usefulness of randomized advice for 1qfa's.